pashokman/playwright_pytest_xdist_logs_github_actions/README.md

 - cleanup allure-results (report) and test-results (screenshots and videos on failure) folders before each pytest run,
 - test data moved into separate file,
 - trace on failed tests,
-- secret variable - BASE_URL.
+- secret variable - BASE_URL,
+- pytest-html report.

 # How to run local
 1. Create virtual environment.